moderndive/moderndive/README.md

 #### 1\.
 Print markdown friendly tables

-Want to output cleanly formated tables in an R Markdown document?
+Want to output cleanly formatted tables in an R Markdown document?
 Just add `print = TRUE` to any of the three `get_regression_` functions.